 Local, national nonprofit medical centers face continuing inflation after pandemic labor issues

 Dec.
-21—During the heart of the pandemic, hospitals around the country were forced to hire nurses on expensive temporary contracts to meet increased demand.
+22—During the heart of the pandemic, hospitals around the country were forced to hire nurses on expensive temporary contracts to meet increased demand.

-And, as COVID cases decreased, operational costs soared due to inflation which caused massive operational losses.
+And, as COVID-19 cases decreased, operational costs soared due to inflation which caused massive operational losses.

 But this year, Washington hospitals are seeing their first sign of relief.